aemiks/CinemaABC/README.md

 ## I. General info

-A simple application that allows you to book theater seating for a particular screening.
+A simple application that allows you to book cinema seating for a particular screening.
 The application has ample room for expansion and the addition of new functionality.

 ## II.
 Used technologies
 * Django 4.0.1